See below for selected member biographies.

 - curriculum policy and practice in Papua New Guinea (Le Fanu);

 - learner centred pedagogy and educational reform in Mauritius (Colin);

 - assessment policies and their impact upon group culture in Armenia (Sprague);

 - The Use of social software as a tool for mathematical growth and understanding in St Lucia (Frost)

 - Development of Tertiary Education in the Maldives (Aminath)

-Professor Crossley's long-term collaboration with colleagues in countries such as Papua New Guinea, Belize, Botswana and St Lucia underpins a collective rationale that generates a shared commitment to supporting local research and evaluation capacity building, and the strengthening of small state voices and perspectives in international policy arenas, organisations and agencies.
+Professor Crossley's long-term collaboration with colleagues in countries such as Papua New Guinea, Belize, Botswana and St Lucia as Adjunct Professor of Education at The University of the South Pacific underpins a collective rationale that generates a shared commitment to supporting local research and evaluation capacity building, and the strengthening of small state voices and perspectives in international policy arenas, organisations and agencies.